 7. Stary Dom

-Since the 1950s, Stary Dom has been the go-to spot for Warsaw’s jockeys, thanks to its location near the Służewiec Hippodrome.
+Since the 1950s, Stary Dom has remained a favorite spot for Warsaw jockeys, who originally chose it for its proximity to the Służewiec racetrack.

 8. Willa Biała